The Beta Cloud: Plot

 The Moon encounters a cloud composed of unknown elements.
 Commander Koenig, Captain Carter and scores of others are struck down by a mysterious ailment that causes depression, weariness and indecision.
 Dr Russell is unable to devise a treatment.
 Within days, only a few dozen healthy individuals remain.

 An Eagle is launched to collect particles of the cloud for analysis.
 It disappears, only to return three days later without its pilot.
-While searching the Eagle, Alpha's security personnel are attacked by a stowaway: a huge, furry, frog-headed alien creature.
+While searching the Eagle, Alpha's security personnel are attacked by a stowaway: a large, furred, frog-headed alien creature.
 Invulnerable to conventional weapons, it kills the entire team except Controller Verdeschi and astronaut Fraser, who barely escape.
 The voice of the beings inside the cloud transmits a message, stating that they need Alpha's life support system to survive.
 They have sent the creature to capture it.

 As the creature approaches Command Center, Verdeschi evacuates everyone to the medical and life-support control sections, then initiates a base-wide lockdown.
 Using himself as bait, he lures the creature into a vacuum chamber in an attempt to asphyxiate it.
 However, it survives and attacks him.
 Maya comes to Verdeschi's rescue.
-To distract the creature, she attempts to shapeshift into its double, but finding that its physiology defies imitation, is forced to transform into a different animal.
+To distract the creature, she attempts to shapeshift into its double, but finds its physiology impossible to imitate and is forced to transform into a different animal.
 Verdeschi breaks free and uses fire-fighting equipment to push the creature back.